cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 ### Configuration parameters

-- `config.EnableDOGProtocol: bool`: Enabling or disabling the DOG protocol. `true` by default.
+- `mempool.enable_dog_protocol: bool`: Enabling or disabling the DOG protocol. `true` by default.
 <!-- TODO verify this.
 But not a single benchmark
 showed a reason to not enable it. --->
-- `config.TargetRedundancy: float`: The redundancy level that the gossip protocol should aim to maintain.
+- `mempool.target_redundancy: float`: The redundancy level that the gossip protocol should aim to maintain.
 It is `1` by default.
 It cannot be `0` as this would open the node to byzantine attacks.
    <!-- TODO should we remove this too?
 If yes, remove the above sentence